 For standard imaging discussed here, NIRCam observes a 9.7 arcmin² field of view simultaneously in a short wavelength channel (0.6–2.3 µm) and long wavelength channel (2.4–5.0 µm) via a beam splitting dichroic.
 Extra-wide, wide, medium, and narrow filters are available.

 When creating a NIRCam imaging observation with the Astronomer's Proposal Tool (APT), the primary options are the filter, dither pattern, subarray, and exposure time (via the detector readout patterns).
 One filter is selected for each wavelength channel.
-All other parameter selections apply to both channels.

 The Exposure Time Calculator (ETC) allows users to determine the observing parameters required for their science goals.